mudit999/Shutter-Up-App/README.md

 - It contains authentication
 - Data is stored in Firebase storage
 - It uses Firebase Firestore Database to pull images from specific user's database and display them
-- Users can add pictures and view them
+- Users can store, view and delete pictures